 4. Stay cool at home

 - Keep the house as cool as possible by using inexpensive solar curtains to block out sun and heat.

 - Since heat rises, stay on the ground floor or basement of the house.
 It’s best to avoid the hotter, stuffy upper floors.

-- Buy an indoor air conditioning unit (there are some under $150).
-Or, contact a local air conditioning store or chain store like Rent-A-Center to find out if you can rent one.
+- Buy an indoor air conditioning unit or contact a local air conditioning store or chain store like Rent-A-Center to find out if you can rent one.

 Senior-friendly places to find air conditioning: